Railroad police: Italy

 Policing of Italian State Railways (Ferrovie dello Stato) is carried out by the Polizia Ferroviaria, a branch of Italy's national police force (Polizia di Stato) operating under the authority of the Minister of the Interior.

 Pakistan

-In Pakistan protection of Pakistan Railways is carried out by Pakistan Railways Police which comes under Ministry of Railways.
+Pakistan Railways Police, an agency under the Ministry of Railways, is responsible for guarding trains and passengers in the country.

 Russia

 The MVD Transport Department protects the rail system in Russia.
 The police is part of the Ministry of Internal Affairs and is responsible for protecting the railway, checking train quality, and maintaining railway safety in the Russian Federation.

 Switzerland

-Switzerland never had a separate transport police because all rail employees had limited police authority.
-However, due to the introduction of trains with no conductors in the late 1990s, crime in trains increased and the Swiss Federal Railways rail company trained Bahnpolizei officers for its driver-only commuter trains.
+Switzerland never had separate transport police because all rail employees had limited police authority.
+However, in the late 1990s, the introduction of trains with no conductors increased crime in trains, and the Swiss Federal Railways rail company trained Bahnpolizei officers for its driver-only commuter trains.

-In 2002 the SBB-CFF-FFS merged its Bahnpolizei force with the private security company Securitas AG and the resulting Securitrans is now a separate security agency protecting railroad infrastructures.
+In 2002 the SBB-CFF-FFS merged its Bahnpolizei force with the private security company Securitas AG, and the resulting Securitrans is now a separate security agency protecting railroad infrastructures.

-Since 2011, the rail police has been reorganised, and the Transport Police of Switzerland (Transportpolizei) are state employees, with all officers attending two years of police academy training with final certification.
+Since 2011, the rail police have been reorganised, and the Transport Police of Switzerland (Transportpolizei) are state employees, with all officers attending two years of police academy training with final certification.

-Transportpolizei officers are sworn as officers to the Swiss Confederation, and thus have the same power to arrest as any other cantonal police officers.
-As their state counterparts, they usually carry a SIG Sauer P225 and pepper sprays as weapons, along with handcuffs for restrain options.
+Transportpolizei officers are sworn as officers of the Swiss Confederation, and thus have the same power of arrest as any other cantonal police officers.
+Like their state counterparts, they usually carry a SIG Sauer P225 and pepper sprays as weapons, along with handcuffs for restraint options.